ctolon/PythonInterfaceOOP/doc/4_TechincalInformations.md

 choices).
 * If the argument can take more than one value, when adding a new property choices is a list and the values must be converted to comma-separated strings
-* if your dataset is for run3, o2-analysis-trackextension will be automatically deleted from your workflow as it is not a valid command dep.
+* if your dataset is for run3, o2-analysis-trackextension will be automatically deleted from your workflow as if you define `--add_track_prop` argument for track-propagation.
 If the production of the data you want to analyze is new, you should add the o2-analysis-track-propagation task to your workflow with the `--add_track_prop` parameter.
 You can found detalis from there [`Click Here`](https://aliceo2group.github.io/analysis-framework/docs/helperTasks/trackselection.html?highlight=some%20of%20the%20track%20parameters)

 ## Some Notes Before The Instructions